Green Cooling Initiative II

 State of implementation/results

-- The homepage of the Green Cooling Initiative offers user-friendly and up-to-date information and scenarios on HFCs exit and, more generally, the sector.
-The network of companies, governmental organizations and organizations is constantly growing.
+- The homepage of the Green Cooling Initiative (see link in project box) offers user-friendly and up-to-date information and scenarios on HFCs exit and, more generally, the RAC-sector.
+Publications developed by the project, recorded webinars and information on events are available here.
+The Green Cooling Network and best practices developed by its members are also presented.

 - A workshop that presented and discussed the technology roadmap took place in March 2018 in Kenya.